sunghunkwag/SSM-MetaRL-TestCompute/README.md

 - adaptation/test_adaptation.py: imports TestTimeAdapter/AdaptConfig and calls adapt() with a stub policy/envs

 Run tests:

 ```bash
 python -m pytest -q  # if you add pytest
 # or simply run each test file with python to check imports/execution.
 ```

+## License

+MIT License

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.